gwerz/learngit/readme.txt

 Git tracks changes.
 Git hello.
 Git is good.
-create a new branch is quick.
+create a new branch is quick & simple. create in master.